Day Trips From Amman Jordan — Baptism Site of Jesus + Promised Land

 Tips for Visiting Bethany Beyond the Jordan

-Visiting the baptismal site of Jesus is highly regulated since it’s so close to the border.
+Visiting the Baptismal Site of Jesus is highly regulated since it’s so close to the border with Israel.

 - Bring your passport or a photocopy of your passport (a picture on your phone works too).
 One passport per group is usually fine.